wilcoxen-courses/e245-weather/README.md

 1. Now merge the two datasets using a one-to-one outer join.
 Set `merged` equal to the result of calling the `.merge()` method on `use` with the following arguments: `weather`, `on=join_keys`, `how="outer"`, `validate="1:1"` and `indicator="_merge"`.

 1. Print the result of calling the `.value_counts()` method on the `"_merge"` column of `merged`.
 It will show the number of records that were in both datasets and the number that were only in the left dataset (`use`) or only in the right dataset (`weather`).
 In this exercise, expect that there will be some records that are not in both datasets.
+We'll leave all the records in but those with missing data won't show up in the plots later on.

 1. Now create a temperature bin variable that rounds the temperature to the nearest ten degrees.
 Set the `"tbin"` column of `weather` to the result of calling `.round(-1)` on the `"degrees"` column of `weather`.
 The -1 tells `.round()` to round to one digit to the left of the decimal point: that is, to the tens place.